srapsware/srapsware-website/content/posts/2021-06-21-use-sucuri-security-to-secure-your-wordpress-site.md

 title: Use Sucuri Security to secure your WordPress site
 date: 2021-06-21T07:27:42.044Z
 tags:
-  - News
+  - WordPress
-  - Update
+  - Security
   - How To
+  - Tutorial
 categories:
-  - Tech
+  - WordPress
-  - News
+  - Security
   - How To
 author: shiv
 image: /assets/uploads/sucuriwebsite.png